nicolenewhouse3/clean-code/CLEAN-CODE.md

 )
 ```

 #### 3.1.2.
-Explanation of Intent
+Explanation of Intent and Amplification
-- Use comments to clarify why decisions were made.
+- Clarify the reasoning behind specific decisions.
+- Emphasize critical details that might not be immediately obvious.
 ```python
 # Use a thread-local date formatter to avoid concurrency issues
 from threading import local